colin-mccarthy/plainwhite-jekyll/_posts/2023-05-27-vault-agent-sidecar-pod-security-standards.markdown

 To enforce Pod Security Standards in Kubernetes, you can leverage a built-in feature.

 [Pod Security admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) (PSA) is enabled by default in v1.23 and later, as it graduated to beta.
 Pod Security Admission is an admission controller that applies Pod Security Standards when pods are created.
-In this example, we will enforce the **restricted** Pod Security Standard, one namespace at a time.
+In this example, we will enforce the **restricted** Pod Security Standard on a single namespace (test-ns).

 Keep in mind you can also apply Pod Security Standards to multiple namespaces at once at the cluster level.